norman/friendly_id/README.md

 MyModel.friendly.find(nil)        # when you don't know if you even have a slug or ID
 #=> raise ActiveRecord::RecordNotFound

-MyModel.friendly.find("bad-slug") # where bad-slug is not a valid slug MyModel.friendly.find(123)        # where 123 is not a valid primary key ID MyModel.friendly.find(nil)        # when you don't know if you even have a slug or ID
+MyModel.friendly.find("bad-slug", allow_nil: true) # where bad-slug is not a valid slug MyModel.friendly.find(123, allow_nil: true)        # where 123 is not a valid primary key ID MyModel.friendly.find(nil, allow_nil: true)        # when you don't know if you even have a slug or ID
 #=> nil
 ```